rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Redux/Reducers.md

 Array parameters are also references.
 You can’t just `.push()` new items to an array in a reducer, because `.push()` is a mutating operation.
 Likewise, so are `.pop()`, `.shift()`, `.unshift()`, `.reverse()`, `.splice()`, and any other mutator method.

 [https://medium.com/javascript-scene/10-tips-for-better-redux-architecture-69250425af44](https://medium.com/javascript-scene/10-tips-for-better-redux-architecture-69250425af44)

+## Reducers shouldn't perform any side effects like API calls or router transitions.
+These should happen before an action is dispatched.